Surveillance Evasion Through Bayesian Reinforcement Learning: INTRODUCTION

+We develop an approach that balances the exploration against exploitation and uses spatial correlations for efficient learning.
+Our algorithm relies on numerical methods for solving PDEs \citep{sethian1996fast}, statistical estimates with censored data \citep{shorack2009empirical}, Gaussian process (GP) regression \citep{williams2006gaussian}, and strategic exploration techniques from RL \citep{kocsis2006bandit, azar2017minimax}.
+To simplify the exposition, our method is described and benchmarked here under the assumption that the Evader is {\em isotropic} (i.e., E can change the direction of motion instantaneously and the available speed depends on its current position, but not on its chosen direction).
+However, our main ideas are more broadly applicable, and the approach is also suitable for more realistic (anisotropic) agent dynamics.

-We introduce the basic problem with known random termination (capture) intensity in section \ref{s:known_K}.
-Section \ref{s:unknown_K} poses the problem with unknown intensity and defines performance metrics for episodic path planning.
-Our problem is also related to some of the algorithms for strategic exploration on graphs developed for finite horizon Markov Decision Processes \cite{azar2017minimax, dann2015sample} and the Knowledge Gradient methods \cite{ryzhov2011information}.
-We provide an overview of these in section \ref{s:discrete_ucb_algorithm} and explain why they cannot be feasibly extended to our continuous setting.
-In section \ref{s:piecewise_constant} we introduce a learning algorithm based on a simple but inefficient piecewise constant intensity model.
-Our main contribution, the GP-regression based algorithm, is described in section \ref{s:gaussian_process_regression} and illustrated through three sample problems in section \ref{s:experiments}.
-Possible future extensions of our work are discussed in section \ref{s:conclusions}.
+We start by reviewing the basic problem with {\em known} random termination (capture) intensity in section \ref{s:known_K}.
+Section \ref{s:unknown_K} poses the problem with {\em unknown} intensity and defines performance metrics for episodic path planning.
+We follow this with a review of algorithms for strategic exploration on graphs developed for finite horizon Markov Decision Processes and explain why their usefulness is rather limited in our continuous setting.
+In section \ref{s:ourAlgs} we describe a new approach based on Bayesian models of surveillance intensity function and episodic path planning based on the Confidence Bounds.
+We show that piecewise-continuous models lead to simpler algorithms but are usually outperformed by models based on GP-regression.
+The advantages of our methods are illustrated on several sample problems in section \ref{s:experiments}.
+We conclude by considering possible future extensions in section \ref{s:conclusions}.

-\section{Path Planning with Known Intensity}
+\section{PATH PLANNING WITH KNOWN INTENSITY}

-We start with the basic problem that the surveillance intensity of Observers is known to the Evader.
-Suppose E starts at $\bx$ in some compact domain $\Omega$ and moves with speed $f(\bx)$.
+Suppose E starts at $\bx$ in some compact domain $\Omega \subset \R^2$ and moves with isotropic speed $f(\bx)$.
 The motion of E is governed by:

 where $\ba: \R \to S^1$ is a measurable control function specifying the direction of motion at every moment.